Eco Friendly Deodorant: 14 Best Sweet Smelling & Sustainable Brands

 About Black Chicken Remedies Axilla Deodorant Paste

-Black Chicken’s Axilladeodorant paste is one of the most effective eco friendly deodorants that works.
+Black Chicken’s Axilla deodorant paste is an eco friendly deodorant that works.
 Definitely one of the most effective we’ve tried.

 Besides having to rub it on it’s also one of the easier pastes to apply.